 Partially released documents reveal which intel formed the basis for the decision to mark Razzo’s house as a target.
 For example, drone surveillance is said to have taken place for 1 hour and 35 minutes.
 By military standards, that is extremely short.
 The documents also state that the images mainly show what is not there: no weapons, no ISIS-combatants, no ISIS-flags.
 Also, further intel-sources label an adjacent complex as an ISIS-headquarters, not Razzo’s house.

 Mr. Razzo holds the State of the Netherlands liable for the material and immaterial damages he suffered as a result of the bombardment and has requested the State to respond to his declaration of liability within three weeks.
-Lawyer Liebeth Zegveld is representing Mr. Razzo in this process.
+Lawyer Liebeth Zegveld is representing Razzo in this case.

 See also (in Dutch):

 - K. Versteegh, 'Slachtoffer Nederlandse luchtaanval eist 2,3 miljoen dollar', NRC Next, 6 March 2020

 - O. van Joolen & S. Schoonhoven, 'Slachtoffer Nederlandse vergisbom claimt miljoenen smartengeld', De Telegraaf, 6 March 2020

 - Background story about Razzo: A. Khan & A. Gopal, 'The Uncounted', New York Times, 16 November 2017